Plotting & Analysis

 Plottable quantities

-All plotting functions take a q_plot parameter that contains a list of the fluid variables to be plotted.
-The fields and their properties are defined in the following dictionary:
+The plotting functions take a q_plot parameter that contains a list of the desired quantities to be plotted.
+Valid fields and their properties are defined in the following dictionary, which includes the primitive and conserved variables (see Simulation framework) as well as some derived quantities:

 ulula.core.plots.fields